finishr08/MERN-Stack/2. CSS/Readme.md

 **Pseudo-classes**

-- **:hover** Applies styles when the user hovers over an element with the cursor.
+- `:hover`: Applies styles when the user hovers over an element with the cursor.

 ```css
 button:hover {